accounts-js/accounts/README.md

 ton of work that is traditionally done by any development team, over and over again.
 Meteor's accounts system had a couple of restrictions:

-- First it was published in Meteor's "atmosphere" package repository and was dependent on the Meteor's build tool.
+- First, it was published in Meteor's "atmosphere" package repository and was dependent on the Meteor's build tool.
 - Second, Meteor is built around DDP and so its accounts system was taking that for granted.